Calu0/Agwebb/README.md

 Update these with your Supabase details from your project settings > API https://app.supabase.com/project/_/settings/api

-# Install the dependencies and then run the development server:
+# Install the depedencies and then run the development server:

 ```bash
 npm install